srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Verify that your AZ-220 dashboard is being displayed.

-1. On the rg-az220 resource group tile, click **iot-az220-training-{your-id}**
+1. On the **rg-az220** resource group tile, click **iot-az220-training-{your-id}**

-    When you first open your IoT Hub, it will display the _Overview_ blade.
+    When you first open your IoT Hub blade, the **Overview** information will be displayed.
 As you can see, the area at the top of this blade provides some essential information about your IoT Hub service, such as datacenter location and subscription.
 But this blade also includes tiles that provide information about how you are using your hub and recent activities.
 Let's take a look at these tiles before exploring further.

-1. At the bottom-left of the _Overview_ blade, notice the **IoT Hub Usage** tile.
+1. At the bottom-left of your IoT Hub blade, notice the **IoT Hub Usage** tile.

-    > **Note**:  The tiles flow based upon the width of the browser, so the layout may be a little different than described.
+    > **Note**:  The tiles positions are based upon the width of the browser window, so the layout may be a little different than described.

     This tile provides a quick overview of what is connected to your hub and message count.
-As we add devices and start sending messages, this tile will provide nice "at-a-glance" information.
+As you add devices and start sending messages, this tile will provide nice "at-a-glance" information.

-1. To the right of the _IoT Hub Usage_ tile, notice the **Device twin operations** tile and the **Device to cloud messages** tile.
+1. To the right of the **IoT Hub Usage** tile, notice the **Device twin operations** tile and the **Device to cloud messages** tile.

-    The _Device to cloud messages_ tile provides a quick view of the incoming messages from your devices over time.
-You will be registering a device and sending messages to your hub in the next module.
+    The **Device to cloud messages** tile provides a quick view of the incoming messages from your devices over time.
+You will be registering a device and sending messages to your hub during a lab in the next module, so you will begin to see information on these tiles pretty soon.

+    The **Device twin operations** tile can help you to keep track of device twin access.
 You will be learning about device twins and device twin operations during the modules of this course that cover device configuration, device provisioning, and device management.
 For now all you need to know is that each device that you register with your IoT Hub will have a device twin that you can use when you need to manage the device.

-#### Task 2: View features of IoT Hub using the navigation menu
+#### Task 2: View features of IoT Hub using the left-side menu

-1. On the IoT Hub blade, take a minute to scan the left-side navigation menu options.
+1. On the IoT Hub blade, take a minute to scan the left-side menu options.

-    As you would expect, these options open blades that provide access to properties and features of your IoT Hub.
-They also give you access to devices that are connected to your hub.
+    As you would expect, these menu options are used to open panes that provide access to properties and features of your IoT Hub.
+For example, some panes provides access to devices that are connected to your hub.

 1. On the left-side menu, under **Explorers**, click **IoT devices**

-    This blade can be used to add, modify, and delete devices registered to your hub.
-You will get pretty familiar with this blade by the end of this course.
+    This pane can be used to add, modify, and delete devices registered to your hub.
+You will get pretty familiar with this pane by the end of this course.

 1. On the left-side menu, near the top, click **Activity log**

-    As the name implies, this blade gives you access to a log that can be used to review activities and diagnose issues.
+    As the name implies, this pane gives you access to a log that can be used to review activities and diagnose issues.
 You can also define queries that help with routine tasks.
 Very handy.

 1. On the left-side menu, under **Settings**, click **Built-in endpoints**